When can you take a puppy outside?

 Points to consider for your first walk

-A puppy can be taken outside at around 3-4 months of age , by which time it will have all the necessary vaccinations, thus preventing it from becoming infected with potential viruses or bacteria and contracting diseases.
-In any case, it's vitally important to consult your veterinarian before taking your puppy on its first walk.
+A puppy will be able to go outside at about 3-4 months of age.By this time, your pet will have all the necessary vaccinations, thus preventing them from becoming infected with potential viruses or bacteria and contracting diseases.
+In any case, it's vitally important to consult with your veterinarian before taking your pet on their first walk.

 Once you've received confirmation from an expert and are ready to go on your first outing, here are some tips to help everything go smoothly: